red-machine-games/goblin-base-server/README.md

 - A subdomain with SSL;
 - Static files hosting.

-Also you'll be able to operate Goblin Cloud instance from browser(WIP):
+Also, you'll be able to operate Goblin Cloud instance from the browser(WIP):
 - Seamlessly upload Cloud Functions;
 - See live metrics;
 - Developer console to operate everything via Cloud Function on-fly.